btietze0623/Headline-Scraper-Topic-Analyzer/README.md

 ## Use case

+This code was an MVP prototype to evaluate bias in news starting with a scraper and later a topic analyzer.
+Later the code base was used to create the Abridge News bias awareness product.

 Many of today's news sources are biased.
 You might frequently see some topics shown on CNN that are not covered on Fox News and sometimes even vice versa.
 The purpose of this tool is to quickly pull the key topics that are being discussed overall across varying news sources.

 These 2 programs 1) Scraper.py scrapes news sources CNN, Business Insider, Fox, and ABC and creates a central datasource of that moment's headlines and 2) Analyzer.py normalizes and lemmatizes the data and runs an ngram analysis to identify the key topics of the day